-12. Sanctions and Reprimands
+12. Consequences and Reprimands

 This school prioritises rewarding positive behaviour as opposed to sanctioning poor behaviour.
-Consequences for poor or inappropriate behaviour will be personalised for each student but may include:
+Consequences for poor or inappropriate behaviour will be personalised for each pupil but may include:

 - Restorative action

 - Keyworker meeting

+- A natural occurring consequence

-- Meeting with Head Teacher or Assistant Head (Behaviour)
+- Meeting with School Manager or Deputy

-- Withdrawal of privileges

 - Temporary change to timetable

 - Phone call/meeting with parents/carers and other professionals

 - Suspension (see separate school policy)

+- Doing something kind for another

-Our school staff will make sparing and consistent use of reprimands, in a non-aggressive and advisory tone, addressing behaviour and not the person.
+Our school staff will make sparing and consistent use of reprimands, in a non-aggressive tone whilst correcting the behaviour.
 Our staff will use private, rather than public reprimands whenever possible.

-13. Restrictive Physical Intervention
+13. The least Restrictive Physical Intervention may be used

-School staff are Safety Intervention trained ensuring that we operate within the principles of BILD and according to DfE guidance.
+School staff are CPI Safety Intervention trained ensuring that we operate within the principles of BILD and according to DfE guidance.

-In extreme circumstances, and where there is no other choice, restrictive physical interventions may be used by trained staff members, as follows:
+In extreme circumstances, and where there is no other choice, trained staff members may require a physical intervention, as follows:

-- Restrictive physical intervention should be an absolute last resort - Restrictive physical intervention will only be used when a person is in real danger i.e. causing real harm to themselves or others - The least restrictive form of physical intervention will always be used and used for the shortest time possible for staff to gain control of the situation and eliminate the immediate risk of injury. - All incidents involving restrictive physical intervention will be recorded and logged - Post-incident support will be offered to the pupil and staff members involved in restrictive physical interventions - Parents/carers will always be informed when a restrictive physical intervention has taken place - Where relevant, social workers, Youth Offending Team or other involved professionals will be informed - Each pupil's Behaviour Support Plan should be reviewed and updated if necessary following the use of restrictive intervention - Under no circumstances should a pupil be struck or handled.
+- Physical intervention should be an absolute last resort - Physical interventions will only be used when a person is in real danger i.e. causing, or likely to cause, real harm to themselves or others - The least restrictive form of physical intervention will always be used and used for the shortest time possible for staff to gain control of the situation and eliminate the immediate risk of injury. - Any student having been supported by the use of a physical intervention will be offered immediate medical intervention. - During a physical altercation, staff may separate pupils if it is safe to do so - All incidents requiring a physical intervention will be recorded and logged

+- Post-incident support will be offered to the pupil and staff members involved in the physical intervention - Parents/carers will always be informed when a physical intervention has taken place - · Where relevant, social workers, Youth Offending Team or other involved professionals will be informed - Each pupil's Individual Educational Support Plan and risk assessment is a working document and therefore reviewed and updated frequently by our Nurture lead and School Deputy. - Under no circumstances should a pupil be struck or handled.
 Corporal punishment is illegal in all circumstances.